DFrogBinder/MOVEA_Fork/README.md

 # MOVEA: Multi-Objective Optimization via Evolutionary Algorithm for High-Definition Transcranial Electrical Stimulation of the Human Brain

 ## Introduction
 This repository contains the official implementation of the MOVEA algorithm for optimizing high-definition transcranial electrical stimulation (HD-tES) of the human brain.
 MOVEA is a multi-objective optimization approach that utilizes an evolutionary algorithm to find optimal stimulation parameters for a given target brain area.
-The code has been tested on a Linux system.
+The code is designed based on the linux platform.

 ## Dependencies
 To run the code, you need to have the following dependencies installed: